Deciding to start an online business or simply having a web page is just the first step in achieving success in the virtual world.

 It appears under the URL of the page when looking through the search engine results, but it also appears when people share your content on social networks.
 To be clear and visible in the search engines, the Meta description should not exceed 160 characters, even though there is no issue if it is shorter.
-Sometimes, having a shorter message, delivers the information in a better way.
+Sometimes, having a shorter message delivers the information in a better way.

 Why does it matter and why should we pay so much attention to it?
-Well, being the first description of our content, it has to catch the attention of the reader; the Meta description of your web page can contribute in giving the user the first impression on whether your web page is worth checking out or not.
+Well, being the first description of our content, it has to catch the attention of the reader; the Meta description of your web page can contribute to giving the user the first impression on whether your web page is worth checking out or not.

 And finally, let’s approach the topic of the keyword.